mysociety/alaveteli/docs/running/requests.md

 </table>

 ## Resending a request or sending it to a different authority

+If you have corrected the email address for an authority, you can resend an existing request to that authority to the new email address.
+Alternatively, a user may send a request to the wrong authority.
+In that situation, you can change the authority on the request and then resend it to the correct authority.

 To resend a request, go to
 the <a href="{{ site.baseurl }}docs/glossary/#admin"